bwnyasse/gde-ideations/01_comet/README.md

 ### Exploring the File System

 To explore your file system using Comet, simply run the `comet explore` command in your terminal.
-You can customize the output by using various flags, such as `--directories`, `--size`, and `--date`.
+You can customize the output by using various flags, such as `--directories`, `--size`, and `--date`, and the new `--count-lines` to display the line counts of each file.

 For example, to list only the directories in the current directory, you can run: